INTO-CPS-Association/mono-camera-robot-tracking/README.md

 ### Language and dependencies
 This project uses **Python 3.6** or higher.
-The following libraries is used in the project and must be installed for python befor use:
+The following libraries is used in the project and must be installed for python before use:
 * Random (default)
 * Operator (default)
 * Time (default)